Fall 2011 - Summer 2012

-This program may not be expanded to a Major Concentration.
+This program may not be expanded to a Major concentration.

 For more information, see Minor Concentration German Literature and Culture in Translation (18 credits).

 The Major Concentration Contemporary German Studies is open to students with a sound knowledge of German as acquired in GERM 325 or equivalent.
-Those students who do not have the required competence in German may take the Major Concentration Contemporary German Studies only if they also take a Minor Concentration German Language.
+Those students who do not have the required competence in German may take the Major Concentration Contemporary German Studies only if they also take the Minor Concentration German Language.
 Proficiency, equivalency and ...